trigaten/Learn_Prompting/docs/reliability/calibration.md

 = \text{Softmax}([1, 1])
 =[0.5, 0.5]$

+As mentioned above, we would perform this same process for multiple different context-free inputs, and average the calibration parameters that work best for each context-free input to find the best calibration parameters for the LLM.
+This means that the final calibration parameters willl probably not map any of the context-free inputs to exactly [0.5, 0.5].

 ### Another method

-$b$ could also be set to -p, and $W$ to the identity matrix.
+$b$ could also be set to $-\^{p}$, and $W$ to the identity matrix.
 This method performs better on generation rather than classification tasks(@zhao2021calibrate).

-## In practice

-In practice, a few context-free examples are used to compute $W$ and $b$ (the average of their calibration parameters is used).

 ## Takeaways